 Many of these crashes are the result of dangerous driving behaviors.
 If you were injured as a result of a car crash that was caused by another driver, you might be entitled to recover compensation for your injuries.
 At the Durham Law Group, our Tampa car accident attorneys are dedicated to representing individuals injured in car accidents in Florida.
-Call us at 813-333-6250 for a free consultation with one of our experienced personal injury lawyers.
+Call us at 813-333-6250 for a free consultation with one of our experienced car crash lawyers in Tampa, FL.

 Common Negligent Actions by Tampa Drivers

 To file a successful claim for damages in Florida, you must be able to prove that the other driver was negligent.
 Negligence involves a failure to behave as a reasonably prudent driver would under similar circumstances.
 Common causes of car crashes include the following dangerous behaviors:

 - Drunk Driving